 While 2022 was a challenging year for the tech ecosystem as a whole, it was also a year of significant growth, learnings, and expansion for Unit.
 We’d like to thank our customers, bank partners, team members, and investors.

-Our team worked hard to make Unit the most complete, safe, and secure banking-as-a-service platform for customers and banks.
+Our team worked hard to make Unit the most complete, safe, and secure embedded finance platform for customers and banks.
 We continued to make progress on our mission to help companies launch new banking and lending products, unlock value, and expand financial access.

 As we begin a new year, we’d like to take a moment to reflect on our milestones and share what’s next.